-16. I did not receive an Election Form and I think I am eligible.
+16.1 did not receive an Election Form and I think I am eligible.
 What should I do?

 An email was sent to employees deemed to have met the severance eligibility criteria.
-However, if you believe you are eligible, the Payment Election form can be found on Memorial's website, print versions will be available from your local HR office, or you may email severance@mun.ca to request a form.
+However, if you believe you are eligible, the Payment Election Form can be found on Memorial's website or you may email severance@mun.ca to request a form.